ESOL

 NZQA Info

-Demonstrate understanding of straightforward spoken instructions in a familiar context (EL)
+Listen to and understand straightforward English language spoken instructions in a familiar context

 Level: 2